rust-lang/rust/text/0000-language-semver.md

 mechanism in place permanently.
 In either case, use of the "opt out" API would trigger the deprecation lint.

+Note that we should make every effort to ensure that crates which employ this opt out can be used compatibly with crates that do not.

 #### Changes that alter dynamic semantics versus typing rules

 In some cases, fixing a bug may not cause crates to stop compiling,